microsoft/VirtualClient/website/docs/guides/0001-getting-started.md

 ```

 ### Red Hat-based distributions (rpm)
 We maintain deb package for releases.
 Use the following command to install.
-You can then call VirtualClient from this path `/usr/local/bin/virtualclient`, which is typically in Linux `$PATH`.
+You can then call VirtualClient from this path `/usr/bin/virtualclient`
+(which is typically one of the default paths in the Linux `$PATH` environment variable).
+This is a symbolic link.
+The actual package is typically installed at the path `/opt/virtualclient`.

 ```bash
 # example: ubuntu